Alfresco/alfresco-ng2-components/docs/dev-containers.md

 	git config --global commit.gpgsign true
 	```

-2. Export your public key so the container can import it on startup:
+2. Optional fallback: export your public key so the container can import it on
+	startup when the host pubring mount is unavailable:

 	```bash
 	./.devcontainer/export-signing-key.sh